Shan State Army (SSPP): Renewed hostilities

-In 2014 the group has clashed with the Burmese army in Kehsi Mansam Township, home to the SSPP/SSA Wanhai headquarters.
+In 2014, the group clashed with the Burmese army in Kehsi Mansam Township, home to the SSPP/SSA Wanhai headquarters.

-Beginning on 6 October 2015 a large scale offensive by the Tatmadaw comprising 20 Burma Army battalions has been launched in central Shan State.
-The aim of the military is to seize Shan ceasefire territories in Kehsi, Mong Nawng, Mong Hsu and Tangyan townships, using heavy artillery and with fighter jet and helicopter gunship air support to indiscriminately shell and bomb civilian areas.
+Beginning on 6 October 2015, a large scale offensive by the Tatmadaw comprising 20 Burma Army battalions has been launched in central Shan State.
+The military aims to seize Shan ceasefire territories in Kehsi, Mong Nawng, Mong Hsu and Tangyan townships, using heavy artillery and with fighter jet and helicopter gunship air support to indiscriminately shell and bomb civilian areas.
 These attacks have displaced thousands of Shan, Palaung, Lisu and Lahu people causing a new humanitarian crisis.

-2021–2024 Myanmar Civil War
+2021–2026 Myanmar Civil War

 On 30 November 2023, SSPP/SSA declared a truce with Shan State Army (RCSS), with the SSPP/SSA stating that they intended to unite in the future.

 On 3 May, the Vice-Chairperson of the Shan State Progress Party announced that it and its armed forces, the Shan State Army, would join revolutionary forces, and that a political solution to the conflict was "impossible".
 Later, on 5 May, the vice-chairperson retracted his statement, stating the decision to declare war on the junta was not made.

 The SSPP/SSA was criticized for detaining parents and forcefully training them with weapons until at least one of their sons joins their ranks.

+According to BBC Burmese, SSA-N impeded Myanmar military forces in Momeik Township during August 2026 fighting.
+Despite its participation with the Tatmadaw under the Union Government of Myanmar, the Myanmar Army reportedly destroyed homes allegedly used by SSA-N.